Chichi126/Customers-Profiling-And-Segmentation-Analysis/README.md

 Gaining knowledge about consumer behavior, product performance, and sales trends is the primary goal of this analysis, which can then be used to give better-informed information and help in the decision-making of the company.
 The dataset was gotten from [Kaggle](url)

-The dataset contaied 1000 rows and 19 columns
+The dataset contained 1000 rows and 19 columns

 Data Dictionary